 The virtues of acupressure are drawn mainly from acupuncture.
 On the other hand, acupressure uses a acupressure mat which exerts pressure on the body using its pimples which will relax the muscles and stimulate the body's energy.

-In the most advanced cases of the disease, such as the occurrence of vertebral fracture, only orthopedic treatment (wearing a corset) or recourse to surgery (cementoplasty, arthrodesis) can be considered.
+In the most advanced cases of the disease, such as the occurrence of a vertebral fracture, only orthopedic treatment (wearing a corset) or the use of surgery (cementoplasty, arthrodesis) can be considered.

 For other strategies to relieve neck pain, see the following article.